 DigitalOcean Spaces is an object storage service designed to make it easy and cost effective to store and serve large amounts of data.

-In this guide, we will cover how to migrate data between Spaces regions, by using Rclone to transfer data between two Spaces.
+In this guide, we will cover how to migrate data between Spaces regions, by using Rclone to transfer data between two Spaces buckets.
 We will demonstrate how to install Rclone, the configuration settings needed to access multiple regions, and the commands that you can use to synchronize your files between regions and verify their integrity.

 To create a DigitalOcean Spaces API key, follow the instructions in Manage Access to Spaces documentation.

 Save the access key ID and the secret key.
 We will use them later to configure Rclone to access our account.

 Next, we need to find the endpoint for each bucket.
 You can view the bucket’s endpoint within the DigitalOcean Control Panel by selecting the bucket and viewing the Settings tab: